Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts: Magnetic field and spin evolution - Different decay to standard magnetars

 For young magnetars, their field evolution is compatible with nonlinear Hall evolution (in a resistive electron MHD treatment) in their crusts \citep[e.g.,][]{1992ApJ...395..250G,2004ApJ...609..999C,2013MNRAS.434.2480G,Vigano2013,2019LRCA....5....3P,2022Symm...14..130G} on a timescale on about $10^4$~yr (with significant dependence on crust thickness), about 2--3 orders of magnitude shorter than Ohmic evolution from electron scattering.
 The tentative evidence in favor of a crust in PSR~J0901--4046 (Appendix \ref{sec:crust}) and the high source density disfavors nonstandard crust scenarios (e.g. quark stars, or very light or massive NSs) for this class of object.
 Crust-threading fields (which may possess significant toroidal components) are thought to power the energetic high-energy activity of conventional magnetars \citep[e.g.,][]{2022arXiv220908598L}.
 The existence of non-dipolar components is exemplified by the ``low-field" magnetar SGR 0418+5729 (with $P=9.1$ s) whose dipolar field is only $B_p \!\sim\! \!1.2\!\times 10^{13}$~G \citep{2013ApJ...770...65R}; yet evidence points to much stronger local field strengths up to $10^{14}\!-\!10^{15}$ G \citep{2013Natur.500..312T} as expected from 3D crustal Hall evolution \citep[e.g.,][]{2015PhRvL.114s1101W,2016PNAS..113.3944G}.
 For electromagnetic spin evolution in quiescence, especially on long timescales, the dipolar component is most germane, as that is most influential at the light cylinder.

 The X-ray limits on PSR J0901--4046 and GLEAM-X J1627 (see Figure~\ref{fig:thermalage}) suggest low magnetic dissipation within the crust, commensurate with the crustal Ohmic timescale \citep{2004ApJ...609..999C} or even lower.
 A rough guide on the relevant magnetic dissipation timescale in the current epoch is $B_{14}^2 R_6^3/\tau_{\rm decay}\! \sim \!
 L_X \ll 10^{32}$ erg~s$^{-1}$ implying $\tau_{\rm decay}\!\gg\!1$\,Myr.
 This is generally beyond the standard Hall evolution timescale for typical densities of the inner crust, and suggests a different physical mechanism currently reigning for field evolution.
 The crustal nonlinear Hall evolution may be substantially retarded with ``Hall attractor" solutions where the Hall evolution saturates to a level commensurate with Ohmic evolution \citep{2014PhRvL.112q1101G,2014MNRAS.438.1618G,2015PhRvL.114s1101W,2016PNAS..113.3944G}.
 Such attractor solutions are predominantly independent of initial conditions.
 The dipolar component in this scenario may actually increases with time, implying unconventional tracks in the $P-\dot{P}$ diagram \citep[see also][]{2017JPhCS.932a2048P}.
 However, a major caveat is that these models assume a crust-dominant field, compatible with Meissner type-I superconductor for the outer core where the field is entirely expelled.
 This core boundary condition is a strong assumption and unrealistic for common CCSN formation channels (see below).
 Another assumption in these models is a time-independent specification for the crust conductivity, rather than coupled magnetic and thermal evolution.
 The assumption of a crust dominant field is also likely inapplicable for old systems which manifest strong global dipolar components exceeding $10^{13}$~G (see \ref{sec:magPSRJ0901}).
 This perhaps points towards strong core-bound fields in PSR J0901--4046, GLEAM-X J1627 and similar objects.
+Note that coupled core-crust evolution, with simplifying assumptions and model choices of toroidal/poloidal field evolution, can also obtain Hall attractor solutions \citep{2018MNRAS.473.2771B}, including longer evolutionary timescales that are required for ULPMs.